 You must be willing to invest in your blog

 If you want to make a living blogging you have to treat it like a business.
 That means investing in it the same way you would invest in a traditional business.
+One way of investing in your blog is by getting the right cPanel hosting provider.
+You can check out cpanel hosting from Certa to give you a better idea of what you should get for your online business.
 The perk of running an online business is that you have much less overhead expense, especially in the beginning.

 Gone are the days of making it big with a free blog.
 In fact, some free platforms prohibit monetizing all together and many of the better ad placement programs won’t even consider your blog if it isn’t self-hosted.